Editorial Illustration Jobs: Options, Duties and Requirements

 Employment Prospects and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual wage for fine artists - including painters, sculptors and illustrators - who worked for newspaper, book, periodical and directory publishers was $56,430 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for fine artists - including painters, sculptors and illustrators - who worked for newspaper, book, periodical and directory publishers was $51,120 in 2014.
 The number of employed craft and fine artists was predicted to grow 3% from 2012-2022, reports the BLS, with job opportunities dwindling throughout the print publication industry.

 Education Requirements for Editorial Illustrators